HISTORY OF EASTWOOD PARK & THE BOMBED VILLAGE

 Sir Charles Jenkinson, Seventh Baronet, First Baron of Hawkesbury, and First Earl of Liverpool bought the Eastwood Estate in the 18th Century.
 His son, the Second Earl, was Prime Minister of England from 1812 to 1827.
 The peerage became extinct on the death of the Third Earl in 1851, when the baronetcy developed upon his cousin Sir Charles Jenkinson.

 In 1865 Sir George Samuel Jenkinson of Eastwood Park, Falfield, the eldest surviving son of the Right Rev. John Banks Jenkinson, Bishop of St. David’s, succeeded to the family estates of Hawkesbury and Falfield and became Eleventh Baronet.
 He at once devoted himself to the improvement of the property and subscribed generously to the building of the Church of St George, Vicarage and School (now the Village Hall) at Falfield.
 He also built the house at Eastwood, having first pulled down a portion of the house there, which the Second Earl of Liverpool had started but never completed.
-He died in 1892 are is buried in the vault at the west end of Falfield Church Yard.
+He died in 1892 and is buried in the vault at the west end of Falfield Church Yard.

 In 1918 Eastwood Park was purchased by Mr Watts, a Colliery and Shipping owner who sold the estate to a Syndicate Company in 1934.
 The property was then split up and sold in lots, and in 1935 the Home Office purchased the property.
 In 1936 “The Civilian Anti Gas School” was opened and a year later the Annexe was built.
 During the 1939/45 war, the name of the school was changed to “The Ministry of Home Security Air Raid Precautions School”.
 In 1945 the Home Office loaned the School to the South Western Police District and it became the No.7.
 District Police Training Centre.